How to Paint Bathroom Floor Tiles

 What kind of paint should you use to paint tile floors?

-For best results, use a high-adhesion bonding primer followed by a durable floor paint, cabinet paint, or enamel paint designed for high-traffic surfaces.
+For best results, use a high-adhesion bonding primer followed by a durable floor paint, cabinet paint, or trim enamel designed for high-traffic surfaces.
 Avoid chalk paint or anything not made for heavy wear.

 Can you stencil over existing tile floors?

-Yes!
+Yes.
 Stenciling a floor works great over painted tile.
-Once the base coat is dry, just align your stencil over each tile and use a stippling brush for the best results.
+Once the base coat is dry, just align your stencil over each tile and use a stippling brush.
 It’s an easy way to mimic the look of custom or artisan tile without replacing anything.

 Do you need to seal painted bathroom floor tiles?